YourVibes/Vibex/README.md

 ## Changelog Preview 📰
-**Development Version 0.1.5.1**
-- Fixed a bug in the parsing of unary opeartors;
-- Fixed a bug in the parsing of absolute values;
-- Various optimizations.

-**Development Version 0.1.5**
+**Development Version 0.1.5.2**
-- Added the ability to use increment and decrement operators;
-- Fixed a bug in the parsing of parenthesized expressions;
+- Fixed a bug in the parsing of increment and decrement opeartors.
-- Minor improvements.

 **All versions**
 - Read more [here](./CHANGELOG.md).